twood02/webtemplate/wiki/benchmark/benchmark.md

 ![alt text](3.PNG "Screenshot 3")

 In the next section, we can choose a name and domain for our environment.
-For changing “.us-east-2.elasticbeanstalk.com”, we can change our region  which will also effect the price of the instance that we will use.
+For changing “.us-east-2.elasticbeanstalk.com”, we can change our region which will also affect the price of the instance that we will use.

 ![alt text](4.PNG "Screenshot 4")